d71chang/-stat133-hws-fall17/hw04/README.md

 # HW 04 Grades Visualizer
-###This assignment encompasses the whole process of obtaining raw data, cleaning and sorting out the data, analyzing the data, and then summarizing the data in an app.
+##### This assignment encompasses the whole process of obtaining raw data, cleaning and sorting out the data, analyzing the data, and then summarizing the data in an app.
 In particular, the dataset used was fictional STAT 133 class data.

-library(shiny)

 ## Comments/Reflections